Four-Year Prospective Student-Athletes

 Contact by representatives of athletics interest during official and unofficial visits is prohibited.
 Coaches should ensure no such contact takes place.
 Unavoidable, incidental contact is not considered a violation as long as it is not prearranged and is not made for the purpose of recruitment, but only involves normal civility.

 University of the Pacific is a participant of the National Letter of Intent Program, which is administered by the NCAA.
-Signed National Letters for Pacific are processed through the Big West Conference.
+Signed National Letters for Pacific are processed through the West Coast Conference.

 In accordance with NCAA rules, prior to August 1st of a prospective student-athlete's senior year in high school, Pacific shall not provide a written offer of athletically-related financial aid or indicate in writing to the prospective student-athlete that an athletically- related grant-in-aid will be offered by the institution.
 On or after August 1st of a prospective student-athlete's senior year in high school, coaches may indicate in writing to a prospective student-athlete that an athletically-related grant-in-aid will be offered by the institution; however, the institution may not permit the prospective student-athlete to sign a form indicating his or her acceptance of such an award before the initial signing date in that sport in the National Letter of Intent Program.

 A valid National Letter of Intent (NLI) must accompany an offer of athletically-related financial aid.
 National Letter signing dates are listed on each National Letter form.
 Coaches should be aware of these dates as they apply to their sport.

 No NLI or offer of financial aid will be issued unless an Academic Evaluation form is reviewed by admissions and returned to the Associate Director of Athletics.